-Our implementation framework, in outline form, consists of a network of IPs that act on diagrams; the diagrams control 'design gene' and 'design chromosome' coding strips within a genetically inspired mechanism: the 'design genes' provide weighted inputs to a neural net; and the neural net determines the parameters that form particular instances of pre-existing archetypes.
-Each of these aspects of the Design Machine, their interrelation and function, and the modes of operation they allow will be presented in detail below.
+Our implementation framework, in outline form, consists of a network of IPs that acts on diagrams.
+The diagrams control 'design gene' and 'design chromosome' coding strips within a genetically inspired mechanism.
+The 'design genes' provide weighted inputs to a neural net; and the neural net determines the parameters that form particular instances of pre-existing archetypes.
+Each of these aspects of the Design Machine, their interrelations and functions, and the modes of operation they allow will be presented in detail below.